Trip Circuit Supervision Relay Wiring Diagram

 • 1–4: Connected to the trip circuit of the breaker

-• 5–14: Output alarm contacts (for annunciator or SCADA input)
+• 5–14: Output alarm contacts (for annunciator or alarm or SCADA input)

 The relay provides continuous supervision for both the breaker open and breaker closed positions.